 - Manufacturers want to sell you a safer new seat with the latest technology

 Car seat manufacturers are, after all, for-profit companies.
 They do want to make money.
 They also genuinely want to keep your kids safe and, of course, avoid lawsuits.
 Some shorter expiration dates seem overly conservative even to me.
-Many are now a very reasonable 8-10 years.
+Many today have a reasonable lifespan of 8-10 years.
 Consider that there is simply no way for a manufacturer to know what conditions or abuse a car seat may endure in one year, let alone six years!
-Yes, individual parts of a car seat may well last much longer than 10 years, but the question is how long will ALL the parts together protect a child in a crash?
+Yes, individual parts of a car seat may well last much longer than 10 years, maybe even 20-30 years, but the question is how long will ALL the parts together protect a child in a crash?
 While it’s obvious that they don’t last forever, how long a car seat is usable depends mostly upon the owner.

 Consider a rear-facing-only infant seat that was manufactured 6 years ago.
 Perhaps it sat on the shelf and was sold a year later, being gently used with baby for about a year; then it was stored away in a cool, dry basement for 4 years.
 Now, baby #2 is on the way but the seat just expired.
 Must it really be thrown away or recycled, if car seat recycling is even available in your area?
 Despite the light use, we must officially advise that you still follow the manufacturer’s instructions or contact the manufacturer for guidance.